leejones/toolbox/docs/jsonnet.md

 ### Load a library from a local directory

-This can be useful for local development and testing of libraries, for example
+This can be useful for local development and testing of libraries, for example:

 ```diff
  {